 One of the most overlooked sources of financial assistance is the educational benefits that companies offer to their employees.
 Information about a company's educational benefits is usually available through the human resources office.
-Additional aid might be available through the state education agency in your area.
+Additional aid might be available through the state education agency in the student's area.